-In supervised learning, we are given a training sample in the form of input-output pairs.
-The learning task is to find a functional relationship that maps any input to an output such that disagreement with future input-output observations is minimized.
+In supervised learning, we are given a training sample in the form of inputoutput pairs.
+The learning task is to find a functional relationship that maps any input to an output such that disagreement with future inputoutput observations is minimized.
 Classification and regression problems are the most common supervised learning problems for discrete-valued and continuous-valued outputs, respectively.
 In unsupervised learning, we are given a training sample of objects with no output values, with the aim of extracting some structure from them to obtain a concise representation or to gain some understanding of the process that generated the data.
 Clustering, density estimation, and novelty detection problems are common unsupervised learning problems.

 Over the past decade or so, there has been growing interest in exploring new learning problems between the supervised and unsupervised learning extremes.
 These methods are generally referred to as semi-supervised learning methods, although there exist large variations in both the problem formulation and the approach to solve the problem.
-The semisupervised learning literature is too large to do a comprehensive review here.
-Interested readers are referred to some good surveys, e.g., [Zhu, 2006].
+The semi-supervised learning literature is too large to do a comprehensive review here.
+Interested readers are referred to some good surveys, e.g., (Seeger, 2000; Grira, Crucianu, & Boujemaa, 2005; Zhu, 2006).

-One way to categorize many, though not all, semisupervised learning methods is to consider the type of supervisory information available for learning.
+One way to categorize many, though not all, semi-supervised learning methods is to consider the type of supervisory information available for learning.
 Unlike unsupervised learning tasks, supervisory information is available in semi-supervised learning tasks.
 However, the information is in a form that is weaker than that available in typical supervised learning tasks.
 One type of (weak) supervisory information assumes that only part (usually a limited part) of the training data are labeled.
 This scenario is commonly encountered in many real-world applications.
 One example is the automatic classification of web pages into semantic categories.
 Since labeling web pages is very labor-intensive and hence costly, unlabeled web pages are far more plentiful on the web.
 It would be desirable if a classification algorithm can take advantage of the unlabeled data in increasing the classification accuracy.
-Many semi-supervised classification methods [Zhu, 2006] belong to this category.
+Many semi-supervised classification methods (Zhu, 2006) belong to this category.

 Another type of supervisory information is even weaker in that it only assumes the existence of some pairwise constraints indicating similarity or dissimilarity relationships between training examples.
 In video indexing applications, for example, temporal continuity in the data can be naturally used to impose pairwise similarity constraints between successive frames in video sequences.
-Another example is in proteomic analysis, where protein-protein interactions can naturally be represented as pairwise constraints for the study of proteins encoded by the genes (e.g., Database of Interacting Proteins (DIP), http://dip.doe-mbi.ucla.edu/).
+Another example is in proteomic analysis, where proteinprotein interactions can naturally be represented as pairwise constraints for the study of proteins encoded by the genes (e.g., Database of Interacting Proteins (DIP), http://dip.doe-mbi.ucla.edu/).
 Yet another example is the anti-spam problem.
-Recent studies show that more than half of the e-mail in the Internet today is spam, or unsolicited commercial e-mail.
-One recent approach to spam detection is based on the trustworthiness of social networks [Boykin and Roychowdhury, 2005].
+Recent studies show that more than half of the email in the Internet today is spam, or unsolicited commercial e-mail.
+The relentless rise of spam is posing a significant problem to users and providers of e-mail services.
+One recent approach to spam detection is based on the trustworthiness of social networks (Boykin & Roychowdhury, 2005).
 Such social networks can naturally be represented as graphs with edges between nodes representing pairwise relationships in the social networks.